JAlcocerT/RPi/_posts/2023-10-20-rpi-iot-dht1122-mongo.md

 render_with_liquid: false
 ---

+## Raspberry IoT with MongoDB and Metabase

-In this project we will be collecting **Temperature and Humidity Data** from a DHT11 or a DHT22 Sensor working together with a Raspberry Pi.
+In this IoT Project we will be collecting **Temperature and Humidity Data** from a DHT11 or a DHT22 Sensor working together with a Raspberry Pi.

 The data store will be in MongoDB, which will live in a Docker container.

+Then, we will visualize the IoT data with Metabase.

-## Before Starting
+### Before Starting

 | Hardware             | Code                  | Data Analytics Stack |